PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 In normal power mode, the SAM-M8Q draws approx. 29mA.
 You can reduce this to approx. 9.5mA by putting the M8 into power save mode.
 But be careful.
 If you put the M8 into power save mode too early, before the chip has established a fix, the chip can perform a full reset.

+By default, the SAM-M8Q will receive signals from GPS, SBAS, QZSS and GLONASS.
+If you want to enable Galileo reception, you'll need to do this with another UBX message (see below).

-You can find the messages to change the navigation and power modes in the [GPX_and_CSV_Logger](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/tree/master/Arduino) Arduino code.
+You can find the messages to change the navigation mode, power mode and GNSS configuration in the [GPX_and_CSV_Logger](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/tree/master/Arduino) Arduino code.

 ## GPX_and_CSV_Logger